abheaks/abheaks/README.md

 https://www.linkedin.com/in/abheaks/

-Developer with 2 years of experience in the entire software development life cycle.
-Proven skills in interacting with businesses to meet the requirements and develop features.
-I am a collaborative team player, an effective communicator, self-motivated and driven with strong time management and prioritization abilities.
-Passionate about blockchain and solving real life problems with it.
+I'm a Full Stack Developer with four years of experience, with knowledge in blockchain technologies like Ethereum, Polygon, and Corda.
+I excel in smart contract development and transaction optimization.
+On the front end, I craft interactive interfaces using React, Redux, Tailwind CSS, and Material UI.
+I also have strong skills in backend development with Java, Node.js, and experience with Firebase and React Hooks.
+I thrive in dynamic startup environments, leveraging my expertise to solve real-world problems with innovative solutions.

 <!---
 abheaks/abheaks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.